JoeIngledew/csv-data-generator/README.md

 # CSV Data Generator

 A simple tool to generate CSV data for testing.
+Outputs result to stdout

 ## Usage